What is Thoracic Medial Branch Radiofrequency Ablation?

 Rare but more serious thoracic medial branch radiofrequency ablation risks can occur.
 An allergic reaction to the injected medication can also occur.
 To prevent this, tell your doctor if you have ever had a reaction to an anesthetic.

 Infection is another rare but serious risk.
 After your procedure, if you are feeling unwell; have a fever over 101; or notice excessive swelling, oozing, or pain at the injection site, check-in with your doctor.

 Other thoracic medial branch radiofrequency ablation risks can include:

 - Damage to blood vessels and nerves surrounding the targeted nerves

 Many of these potential side effects and risks can be avoided with proper nerve targeting using X-ray guidance.
 Also, work with a pain specialist with advanced experience performing this procedure.

-At The Pain Experts of Arizona in Gilbert thoracic medial branch radiofrequency ablation procedures most often begin with another minimally invasive procedure: a thoracic medial branch block.
+At The Pain Experts of Arizona thoracic medial branch radiofrequency ablation procedures most often begin with another minimally invasive procedure: a thoracic medial branch block.
 This is an injection of an anesthetic medication over the pain-signaling medial branch nerves.
 For some patients, this is the first and only treatment they need for pain relief, so they can start other treatments like physical therapy.